-Figure 3.1 Unincorporated Alameda County 2019 Production-Based GHG Emissions Inventory
+Figure 3.1 Unincorporated Alameda County 2019 Production-Based GHG Emissions Inventory of forest removed in one year

 As shown in Figure 3.2, emissions for the unincorporated county in 2019 of 950,235 MTCO2e are equivalent to combusting 107 million gallons of gasoline, or the total combustion from 211,000 passenger vehicles driving continuously for one year.
 It is also equivalent to removing 1 million acres of forest in a year and 120,000 homes' energy use for one year (EPA 2023).